usaeedcs/web102_prework/README.md

-# WEB102 Prework - SeaMonster Crowdfunding Website
+# WEB102 Prework - Sea Monster Crowdfunding Website

 Submitted by: Usman Saeed

-SeaMonster Crowdfunding is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+Sea Monster Crowdfunding is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: 9 hours spent in total